 Unexplained aches and pains.
 An increase in physical complaints such as headaches, back pain, aching muscles, and stomach pain.

 Depression is a major risk factor for suicide.
 The deep despair and hopelessness that goes along with depression can make suicide feel like the only way to escape the pain.
-If you have a loved one with depression, take any suicidal talk or behavior seriously and learn to recognize the warning signs.
+If you have a loved one with depression, take any suicidal talk or behavior seriously and watch for the warning signs:

 - Talking about killing or harming one’s self